 If you are looking for an open source solution that has a better UI and visual editor, then DBeaver and OmniDB are great solutions for you.
+For users looking for a free lightweight GUI that supports multiple database types, HeidiSQL may be right for you.
 If you are looking for more features than what’s provided by an open source tool, and you’re ready to pay a good price for it, then Navicat and DataGrip are the best GUI products on the market.

 While I believe one of these tools should surely support your requirements, there are other popular GUI tools for PostgreSQL that you might like, including Valentina Studio, Adminer, DB visualizer, and SQL workbench.
 I hope this article will help you decide which GUI tool suits your needs.